 Occasionally, gardeners hear that adding gypsum will magically soften the soil and reduce the amount of digging that has to be done.

 Research at the University of Georgia showed an increased yield from several crops when gypsum was plowed into the fields.
-If you want to experiment, spread 20 pounds of gypsum per 100 square feet and till it into the soil before planting.
+Gypsum is most useful on soil that contains lots of sodium, which is not the case in Georgia.

-So, is gypsum a miracle clay softener?
+So, is gypsum a miracle clay softener for homeowners?
 Will our tillers rust from disuse?

 The answer is “No” on both counts.

-Copious amounts of compost or soil conditioner, mixed to a depth of 10 inches is still the only way to soften clay soil at the rooting depth.
+Copious amounts of compost or soil conditioner, mixed to a depth of 10 inches is still the best way to soften clay soil at the rooting depth.

 Garden miracles still occur only in Hollywood …..and Georgia gardeners must continue their romance with their shovels.